-Making the perfect gravy every time is simple with or without pan drippings using the step by step directions from my easy gravy recipe.
+Make the perfect easy gravy every time in just 5 minutes with or without pan drippings using these step by step directions.
 Pour it over potatoes or meat for your holiday meal or anytime!
+Makes 2 cups.

 Does making gravy scare you?
 I have to admit it scared me for years and true confession, my husband always made the gravy until recently when I finally decided I could do it!
 How hard could it be.
 I quickly discovered that making easy perfect gravy was totally doable.

-The mixture will begin to thicken as you stir over medium heat.
-Stir constantly until the desired consistency is reached.
-If it gets too thick, add in some more broth.
-Then taste for seasoning and add salt and pepper as desired.
+- Taste for seasoning and add salt and pepper as desired.
 If I am serving the easy gravy with turkey and didn’t have pan drippings I like to add in a little poultry seasoning for more flavor.
 You could also add in some rosemary or thyme.

 How do I save the turkey drippings?